EngageLabsIt/SqlTodoExplorer/README.md

 ##License

-DamnTools Sql Todo Explorer is released under the [MIT License].
+Engage It Services Sql Todo Explorer is released under the [MIT License].

 ##Icon